Joe Sánchez: Blue Code of Silence

 Sánchez accidentally discovered that one of his lieutenants was receiving payments and sexual favors in exchange for protection.
 After issuing a routine traffic summons to the brother of a powerful businessman, Sánchez was invited to the businessman's office and asked if he would be interested in providing protection for his drivers, "the same as your lieutenant and captain are doing."
 The businessman then offered him money.
-When Sánchez reported this situation to the NYPD Internal Affairs Division (IAD), they "wired" him with a recording device, with the supposed intent of gathering proof of his accusations against the lieutenant and the captain.
+When Sánchez reported this situation to the NYPD Internal Affairs Division (IAD), they "wired" him with a covert recording device, with the supposed intent of gathering proof of his accusations against the lieutenant and the captain.

 Unknown to Sánchez, the people who wired him were friends of his lieutenant as well.
 Sánchez returned to the businessman and gathered enough information to implicate this lieutenant and captain on corruption charges.
 However, upon learning of the situation, the lieutenant and the captain transferred Sánchez to another Court Division in the Bronx, and the IAD investigation was quietly shelved.

 In 1982, Sánchez participated in a seizure of illegal drugs by the police with his partner, Herman Velez.
-A year later, in October, Sánchez was framed by some members of the police force with respect to the drug bust, and was indicted by a Special and Extraordinary Grand Jury in Manhattan for one count of Burglary in the First Degree; one count of Grand Larceny in the first Degree; one count of Grand Larceny in the second Degree; five counts of Grand larceny in the Third Degree; and one count of assault in the Third Degree.
-The witnesses against him were drug dealers he and his partner arrested in 1982, and who were promised to have their indictments dropped if they agreed to testify against Sánchez.
-After a lengthy trial, Sánchez was exonerated of every single charge, and he applied for reinstatement to his position.
-In 1988, after an administrative "snafu" (foul-up) his reinstatement appeal was sent to two different New York State Supreme Court justices.
+A year later, in October, Sánchez was framed by some members of the police force with respect to the drug bust, and was indicted by a Special and Extraordinary Grand Jury in Manhattan for one count of Burglary in the First Degree, one count of Grand Larceny in the first Degree, one count of Grand Larceny in the second Degree, five counts of Grand larceny in the Third Degree, and one count of assault in the Third Degree.
+The witnesses against him were drug dealers he and his partner arrested in 1982, who were promised to have their indictments dropped if they agreed to testify against Sánchez.
+After a lengthy trial, Sánchez was exonerated of every charge, and he applied for reinstatement to his position.
+In 1988, due to an administrative mistake, his reinstatement appeal was sent to two different New York State Supreme Court justices.
 One ruled that he be rehired, and the other upheld his dismissal.

-The case went before the Appellate Court of New York where the decision was not in Sánchez's favor.
-The reason was that at that time, only NYPD Police Commissioner Benjamin Ward had the statutory authority to reinstate a police officer who had been exonerated after being fired.
-This statute has since been rescinded, and the NYPD police commissioner no longer has sole discretion to make such a decision, without a departmental hearing.
-This was the hearing that was denied to Sánchez, for fear that it would open "a can of worms" into how Sanchez was falsely accused by members of the department and the special state prosecutor.
-However, back in 1988, NYPD Commissioner Ward did have the authority - and Sánchez was not reinstated.
+The case went before the Appellate Court of New York, which decided against Sánchez, ruling that only NYPD Police Commissioner Benjamin Ward had the statutory authority to reinstate a police officer who had been exonerated after being fired.
+Sánchez was not reinstated.
+The relevant statute has since been rescinded, and the NYPD police commissioner no longer has sole discretion to make such a decision without a departmental hearing.